Pictured: Levo writer Lila Barton overlooking Florence, Italy.

 If you’re going abroad, I hope these travel tips help.
 If not, try applying them at home.
-What may be surprised at what you find.
+You may be surprised by what you find.

 2. Take a cooking class and explore the local cuisine.
 Every culture has a unique cuisine so be sure to learn a few tricks to take back with you!
 Local markets are a great resource for seeing how food is reflected in a culture, and they often have foods for you to try that you may not normally order.

 3. Travel with a backpack when you go off on your weekend adventures.
 It will force you to pack lightly (see Amanda Pouchot’s packing tips).
 Old cities with cobblestone streets are also not the best for wheeling around suitcases, and if you’re late for a train or your flight, you’ll be glad you can easily run to catch it.